torvalds/linux/Documentation/driver-api/pin-control.rst

 Electrical properties of the pin such as biasing and drive strength may be placed at some pin-specific register in all cases or as part of the GPIO register in case (B) especially.
-This doesn't mean that such properties necessarily pertain to what the Linux kernel calls "GPIO".
+This doesn't mean that such properties necessarily pertain to what the GNU/Linux kernel calls "GPIO".

 Example: a pin is usually muxed in to be used as a UART TX line.
 But during system sleep, we need to put this pin into "GPIO mode" and ground it.